Best Pharmacy Tech Career Opportunities in the US

 The American Northeast invests heavily in their education sector, and currently boasts some of the best tech schools and colleges.
 So, no matter where you decide to pursue your pharmacy technician training, it’s a great region to get started.

 Pharmacy Tech Jobs in the South

-If you’re looking for a high-paying position, the “Deep South” may not always provide the best job hunt results.
-But if you’re seeking warm weather, a more relaxed culture, and low cost of living, it might be a great area to look.
+If you’re looking for a high-paying position, job hunting in the “Deep South” likely won’t provide the results you’re hoping for.
+If you’re seeking warm weather, a more relaxed culture, and a low cost of living, however, it might be a great area to look.